-General Plan Element Potential Specific Change Membership Limit membership to full-time employees or to employees above a certain salary level.
-Benefit accrual rate Reduce current rate (usually 1.7% per year of final average salary for general employees; 3.0% for public safety employees) to smaller rate.

-General Plan Element Potential Specific Change Vesting Increase minimum service period for non-forfeitable benefit entitlement or reduce non-forfeitable amount for short-service employees.
+General Plan Element Potential Specific Change Membership Limit coverage by the defined benefit plan portion to full-time employees or to employees above a certain salary level or a certain number of hours expected to be employed annually.
+Benefit accrual rate Reduce current rate (usually 1.7% per year of final average salary for general employees; 3.0% for public safety employees) to smaller percentage of final average salary rate.
+Vesting Increase minimum service period for non-forfeitable benefit entitlement or reduce the non-forfeitable portion for short-service employees.
 Normal retirement age Increase the age at which an unreduced retirement benefit is payable.
-Early retirement age Increase the age at which a reduced retirement benefit is payable or increase the amount of benefit reduction per year or month below the normal retirement age.
+Early retirement age Increase the age at which a reduced retirement benefit is payable or increase the amount of the benefit reduction per year or month below the normal retirement age.
 Service crediting Credit service on a fractional basis for less than full month employment rather than general current practice of full month credit for any service period.
 Salary base for benefit determination Increase salary base for benefit computation from highest five years average to a longer period, up to career average salary.
 Salary crediting Limit credited salary to base salary or limit salary credit to salary below a set maximum.
 Disability coverage Exclude inactive or deferred members from benefit coverage, require greater extent of disability for benefit entitlement, or limit disability coverage to members who make optional additional member contribution.
 Survivor coverage Reduce the amount of final salary or average salary provided to spouse, to children, or to family in total.
 Combined service Eliminate any augmentation of benefits if the Combined Service Annuity portability provision is used.